Mbarara University School of Medicine: Location

 The school's campus is located on the premises of Mbarara Regional Referral Hospital, in the city of Mbarara, in Mbarara District, Western Uganda.
 Mbarara is the largest urban center in this region of the county, approximately 295 km, by road, southwest of Kampala, the capital of Uganda, and the largest city in the country.
-The coordinates of the medical school are:0°37'00.0"S, 30°39'27.0"E (Latitude:-0.616667; Longitude:30.657500).

 Overview

 Mbarara University School of Medicine constitutes the Faculty of Medicine at Mbarara University.
 The faculty is headed by a Dean, who is deputized by a Deputy Dean.
 The teaching discipline of the medical school are integrated with the regional referral hospital.
 The hospital's consultants and registrars, and interns also serve as teaching staff for the university's medical students.